barnabycollins/blog/_posts/2024-08-18-how-to-set-up-a-computer-to-boot-into-a-browser-kiosk-in-2024.markdown

 - Navigate to the 'Updates' tab.
 - Set 'Automatically check for updates' to 'Never'.
 This ensures that Ubuntu's Software Updater programme won't run unprompted.
-- Execute the command `sudo snap refresh --hold'`.
+- Execute the command `sudo snap refresh --hold`.
 This ensures that applications installed with the `snap` system (including probably Firefox) won't be upgraded automatically.